is now available! Get expert healthcare for non-emergencies.Register today

 We are following the guidance of local, state and federal officials to better protect customers and employees.

-Accordingly, we have moved sales and service exclusively online and by telephone and have temporarily closed their eight ArkansasBlue and regional office locations within the state.
+Accordingly, we have moved sales and service exclusively online and by telephone and have temporarily closed their eight ArkansasBlue and regional welcome centers within the state.
 This change took effect Friday, March 20, 2020.

 Our sales and service locations are in Fayetteville, Fort Smith, Hot Springs, Jonesboro, Little Rock, Lowell, Pine Bluff and Texarkana.